aheissenberger/gatsby-starter-netlify-cms/src/content/blog/crwd-network-use-case-1-woodworks.md

 tags:
   - CRWD Network
 description: >-
-  Get a better picture of the features of the CRWD Network with our simple uses cases.
+  Get a better picture of the features of the CRWD Network with our simple use cases.
 image: /img/crwd-network-use-case-1.jpg
 ---